 Whether modern or traditional, data integrity issues remain

-But there are downsides to the standalone modern BI tool approach, as the underlying integrity of the data can present a challenge.
+But there are downsides to the standalone modern BI planning software and tool approach, as the underlying integrity of the data can present a challenge.
 Business users are often left to their own devices to obtain, cleanse, and load data for analysis.
 Take the planning process, for example.
 This has traditionally been an entirely Microsoft Excel-based process—analysts build elaborate models to consolidate departmental forecasts, merge actuals with plan, and then generate reports and perform variance analysis.
 Among the many problems with this approach is that gaining confidence in the underlying data isn’t just hard and time-consuming, it can be virtually impossible.

 According to a recent survey, CFOs, who are among the most voracious consumers of analytics in the enterprise, report that their organizations face significant challenges with respect to the accuracy and timeliness of data.
 The majority of CFOs reported that keeping data siloed (69%) and having inaccurate data for forecasting and planning (40%) were among the top financial mistakes most companies make.

 So while modern BI tools give business users the autonomy to analyze and visualize data on their own, the fact that the data is often gathered from disparate spreadsheets and other flat files—a highly error-prone approach—has the potential to negate the value of the analytics.

 As a result, there is a move toward making analytics pervasive, so that users never have to leave their primary tool to access analytics.
 Market analyst firm Nucleus Research predicts that in the next five years, 90% of analytics solutions for business users will be embedded in other core applications.
 Across many functions—finance, sales, human resources—we are already seeing this convergence, as BI, planning, and predictive modeling solutions merge.